You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Understanding Lipitor and Liver Enzymes

-Lipitor, a popular cholesterol-lowering medication, has been widely prescribed for over two decades.
-However, like all medications, it can cause side effects, including an increase in liver enzymes.
-But how long does Lipitor elevate liver enzymes, and what are the implications for patients?
+Lipitor, a cholesterol-lowering medication, has been a widely prescribed drug for decades.
+However, like many medications, it can cause side effects, including elevated liver enzymes.
+In this article, we'll delve into the world of Lipitor and liver enzymes, exploring how long it can take for Lipitor to elevate liver enzymes and what you can do to mitigate these effects.

 What are Liver Enzymes?